ploe/mij/README.md

 If you want a fresh version of the site to play with [you can get the Docker image here](https://registry.hub.docker.com/u/ploe/mij/).

-You can also get it up and running be doing the following commands from the shell:
+You can also get it up and running by doing the following commands from the shell:

 ```
 docker pull ploe/mij